5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 #### Windows event log

-In the next chapter we will discuss why and how to use the Windows Event Log, in particular when it comes to Services.
+In the next chapter ("[The Windows Event Log](./14 The Windows Event Log.html)") we will discuss why and how to use the Windows Event Log, in particular when it comes to Services.

 ## How to implement it